 Stop iPhone Pop-Ups Asking to Join Wi-Fi Networks

-Annoyed by those persistent wi-fi network popups that show up on the iPhone screen every time a wireless network is in range?
-You can disable the wi-fi alerts completely by preventing the iPhone from searching for unknown networks, this has no effect on the regular cellular internet connection or accepted wireless networks, here’s how to do it:
+Annoyed by those persistent wi-fi network popups that show up on the iPhone or iPad screen every time a wireless network is in range?
+You can disable the wi-fi joining alerts completely by preventing the iPhone from searching for unknown networks.
+This works on the iPhone, iPad, and iPod touch the same way, and it has no effect on the regular cellular internet connection or joined and accepted wireless networks, instead it simply stops the nagging popups when a new network is visible when one isn’t actively connected.

 - Open Settings and tap “Wi-Fi” near the top